GoogleCloudPlatform/ml-testing-accelerators/metrics_handler/README.md

   },

   # (Optional) Defaults to True.
 Set to false to disable all Bigquery writes.
-  "write_to_bigquery": "True",
+  "write_to_bigquery": "True"
 }
 ```

 #### regression_test_config

 The metrics handler can send alerts if any training metrics regress.
-These
-alerts will appear in Stackdriver Error Reporting for your project, where you
-can ack, resolve, or link incidents to bugs.
+These alerts will appear in Stackdriver Error Reporting for your project, where you can ack, resolve, or link incidents to bugs.
 See [here](https://cloud.google.com/error-reporting/docs/notifications) for how to set up notifications for incidents.

 By default, no alerts will fire for regressions in training metrics but they will fire if any test crashes or times out.